-Registrar Co-Chair MSCHE Self-Study Main Building (518) 861-2526 kbennett@mariacollege.edu
+Registrar Main Building 518-861-2524 kconrad@mariacollege.edu

 The Registrar's Office at Maria College maintains the permanent academic records of all students.
 The office enables students to register for classes, make address and permanent record changes, provides final exam schedules, and maintains student grades.
 The office also provides resources and services, such as the schedule of classes, transcript requests, verification of enrollment and degrees, the release of official academic records, and degree clearance.